For an accessible version or to translate, visit:

 Remember that is a new food and it might take few days/weeks for them to get used to it.

-Remember that it is an exercise and your child is not expected to eat the food, it is about engaging and desensitizing them
+Remember that it is an exercise and your child is not expected to eat the food, it is about engaging and desensitising them.

 Strategies for treatment

-There are different strategies to support individuals with ARFID It is important to discuss with the clinician that is working with your family
+There are different strategies to support individuals with ARFID.
+It is important to discuss these strategies with the clinician who is working with your family.

 However, we know that there are important things to consider in all treatments: